wiryadi/wiryadi/README.md

 Hi, I’m @wiryadi,
-- I’m interested in Kubernetes, AWS and DevOps topics in general
-- I’m currently working as Lead System Engineer in a telco company.
+I’m interested in Kubernetes, AWS and DevOps topics in general.
+Currently working at a telco company as Lead System Engineer.

 <!---
 wiryadi/wiryadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.